 The Hakushu Distillery

 If you hop on board a train and head 2.5 hours west from Tokyo City, you will reach Hokuto in the Yamanashi Prefecture.
-There, on the hills of Mount Kaikoma, sits the Hakushu distillery, which is owned by the famous Suntory Group.
+On the hills of Mount Kaikoma, sits the Hakushu distillery, which is owned by the famous Suntory Group.

 The Hakushu distillery opened in 1973 and is the second distillery owned by the Suntory Group, with the first being Yamazaki.